shanebarringer/talk-docker-for-js-devs/Docker-for-JS-devs.md

 We have moved out of `service` object at this point, and have a top-level `volume` object.
 This is due to the fact that we want to share our `postgres-data` volume across multiple services.

-The syntax may look a slightly strange.
+The syntax may look slightly strange.
 This is due to the fact that our volume is already established.
 An alternative syntax is:

 ```yaml
 volumes: